 Boost your chances of scoring an unsecured card

-- Pay on time.
+- Pay on time every time.

-- Keep credit utilization low, if possible.
+- Keep the credit utilization ratio low, if possible.

 - Stay within your deposit limit.